famedly/hedwig/README.md

 ## Docker

 We provide a docker image with the compiled binary inside it.
-To use it, you need to map your `config.toml` into `/opt/hedwig/config.toml` inside the container, and then you can route your traffic to the configured listening port (default is `7022`).
+To use it, you need to map your `config.yaml` into `/opt/hedwig/config.yaml` inside the container, and then you can route your traffic to the configured listening port (default is `7022`).

 Example usage with docker cli: